amit2011/PyBuses/README.md

 * line - Bus line (required, str)
 * route - Bus route (required, str)
-* time - minutes remaining for the bus to arrive at a certain stop (required, int)
+* time - minutes remaining for the bus to arrive at a certain stop (optional, int or float)
-* distance - how far away is the bus from a certain stop (optional, int)
+* distance - how far away is the bus from a certain stop (optional, int or float)
+* other - additional information of this Bus (optional, dict)

 ## c) Getters, Setters and Deleters